-The subdivision does not propose any development or improvements; therefore, the design of the subdivision is not likely to cause significant public health problems.
+The subdivision does not propose any development or improvements.
+Therefore, the design of the subdivision is not likely to cause significant public health problems.
+The parcels are adequately sized to accommodate on-site services (well, septic, and natural drainage).

 5. The proposed subdivision, together with the provisions for its design and improvement, will not conflict with easements acquired by the public at large for access through or use of property within the proposed subdivision.
 The County may approve a map if it finds that alternate easements for access or for use will be provided and that these easements will be substantially equivalent to ones previously acquired by the public.